Frank Byrne (Irish nationalist): Escape

 After the murders, Byrne escaped to Paris.
 Parnell was said to have given Byrne £100 to finance the escape, but Parnell continued to deny his involvement in the Invincibles and any of their activities.
 Byrne was arrested in Paris, but soon released.
 He had served in an Irish company attached to one of the French regiments in the army under Bourbaki during the Franco-Prussian War and had received several medals for meritorious conduct.
 He claimed this was the reason for his release.

 Life in America

 Upon being freed, he immigrated to New York, arriving on 28 March 1883.
-In New York, Byrne took an active part in the propaganda of Fenianism.
-At a meeting in New York on 2 July 1883, he justified the Phoenix Park murders:

-" I am not fastidious as to the methods by which the cause of liberty may be advanced.
+In New York, Byrne took an active part as a Fenian activist and propagandist.
+At a meeting in New York on 2 July 1883, he justified the Phoenix Park murders:"I am not fastidious as to the methods by which the cause of liberty may be advanced.
 I do not say you should alone use dynamite, or the knife, or the rifle, or parliamentary agitation, but I hold no Irishman true who will not use all and each method as the opportunity presents itself."

-He died in Providence, Rhode Island, on 16 February 1894.
-His wife survived him a few months.
+Byrne died in Providence, Rhode Island on 16 February 1894, aged 45.
+His widow died nine months later.